-Your child won't automatically be given a school place; you have to apply.
+Your child won't automatically be given a school place - you have to apply.

 The application process

-You must make your application to the council for the area in which the child’s home address is, even if you're applying for schools outside of that area.
+You must make your application to the council for the area in which the child’s current home address is, even if you're applying for schools outside of that area.
 It's your child's home address which decides which council you must apply to, not the address of the school.